Better Bunching, Nicer Notching: Utility Maximization Subject to Piecewise-Linear Constraints

 Agents maximize utility by jointly choosing a composite consumption good $C$ and labor supply $L$.
 Utility is increasing in $C$ and decreasing in $L$.
 These variables are constrained by a budget set, where the agent may consume all of its labor income net of taxes plus an exogenous endowment $I_0$.
 For simplicity, we assume the price of labor and consumption are equal to one, such that taxable labor income $Y$ is equal to $L$.

-In the budget constraint with a kink, the tax rate increases from $t_0$ to $t_1$ as income increases above the kink value $K$.\footnote{ In Section \ref{sec:app:convex:kinks} of the appendix, we consider the case where $t_0>t_1$, that is, the case of a concave kink (concave tax schedule).} The budget constraint has a notch when the agent is charged a lump-sum tax of $\Delta>0$ as income crosses $K$.
+In the budget constraint with a kink, the tax rate increases from $t_0$ to $t_1$ as income increases above the kink value $K$.
+The budget constraint has a notch when the agent is charged a lump-sum tax of $\Delta>0$ as income crosses $K$.
 Agent type $N^\ast$ maximizes utility $U(C,Y;N^\ast)$ as follows,

 where $\mmi\{ \cdot \}$ is the indicator function; the budget line has intercept $I_0$ and slope $1-t_0$ if $Y\leq K$, but intercept $I_1 = I_0+K(1-t_0) - \Delta $ with slope $1-t_1$ if $Y > K$; and $\eps$ is the elasticity of income $Y$ with respect to one minus the tax rate when the solution is interior.
 In the case of a kink, $\Delta =0 $, and the budget frontier is continuous; otherwise, in the case of a notch, it has a jump discontinuity of size $\Delta$ at $Y=K$.
 The solution is always on the budget frontier in Equation \ref{eq:bf}.